GSA/digitalgov.gov/content/posts/2016-01-07-tips-for-adapting-analytics-usa-gov-from-tennessee-boulder-and-philadelphia.md

 The benefits of this project have more than warranted spending the time implementing it.
 For TDEC, providing this information has helped open up the door to better conversations around how and why we spend our efforts supporting our customers via our various digital services.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-350-Tennessee-Department-of-Environment-and-Conservation-adaptation-of-AnalyticsUSAgov.jpg" alt="The Tennessee Department of Environment and Conservation adaptation of Analytics dot USA dot gov website." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-350-Tennessee-Department-of-Environment-and-Conservation-adaptation-of-AnalyticsUSAgov.jpg" alt="The Tennessee Department of Environment and Conservation adaptation of Analytics dot USA dot gov website." %}

 **MK: Is there anything 18F could do to improve the platform?